Jehiel ben Solomon Heilprin: Seder HaDorot

 The whole work is followed by notes on the Talmud, also arranged in alphabetical order.
 It was published for the first time by Heilprin's grandson, Judah Löb Heilprin, at Carlsruhe in 1769.
 There exist several other editions, the latest (as of 1906) being the revised one of Naphtali Maskileison, son of Abraham Maskileison, Warsaw, 1882.

 Of Heilprin's numerous other works mentioned in the Seder HaDorot, the only one which has been published is Erke HaKinnuyim, a dictionary of synonyms and homonyms occurring in the Bible, Talmud, and other works, chiefly kabbalistic (Dyhernfurth, 1806).

+He cites Judah Halevi, Meir Aldabi, and Abraham Bibago to claim that Aristotle learned from the books of Solomon when Alexander the Great conquered Jerusalem.
+He also states that Aristotle converted to Judaism late in life and disavowed his Metaphysics.